Weed WhackersBy developer

 Weed Whacker outings typically take place between May and August each year at locations throughout the park, including the Heritage Native Grassland at the Bow Valley Ranch.
 Please check back in the spring for more information on dates, locations and the species we’ll address this year.

 There are also opportunities for experienced Volunteers to lead Weed Whacker outings.
-Please see Stewardship Crew Leader section below for more info.
+Please see Stewardship Crew Leader section above for more info.

 If you would like to know more about our Weed Whacker Program, please contact Katie Bakken, Program Coordinator, at email@example.com or call our office at 403-238-3841.